liferay-search/liferay-docs/en/user/articles/130-forms/08-translating-forms.markdown

 [TOC levels=1-4]

-Forms can be translated to any locale that @product@ supports.
+Forms can be translated to any locale that @sharepoint@ supports.
 The form builder specifies a translation of the form's default language.

 The form's default language and the available translations are set in the